 There are many reasons why someone would choose to invest their money with one bank over another.
 However, the most important reason is trust.
 Social media can help any investment banking institution build a trust with their customers by showing multiple sides of their bank.
 One of the most effective ways that I’ve seen this done, is by showing off a bank’s history, and by promoting how successful they’ve been for many years.

 Citibank uses social media to show off their investment banking prowess by promoting their history in investment banking through social media.
 The main reason why Citibank does this is that it allows consumers to know who they are and that they have been successfully doing exactly what the consumers need for a very long time.

 Another example of a successful bank on social media is BNY Mellon.
 As seen below, put out their quarterly revenue reports on social media to show how their businesses are doing well.
 By putting out quarterly revenue reports, it will tell their clients, and possibly new potential customers, how well the bank is doing.
 BNY Mellon recently put out their second quarterly report, which provided analysis on how much revenue they generated over the past quarter, and their financial health.

 The banking industry clearly understands the importance of social media.
 Social media’s ability to connect with your audience presents consumers with a side of your business they would normally have never seen before.
 It’s a unique and powerful connection that only comes from social media.
 Want to learn more about the benefits of social media for banks?
-Download our case study to learn about how banks use social media for brand health.
+Download our case study to learn about how banks use social media for brand intelligence.